 You have first to be selected by one of the ParisTech schools.
 Then, the school may request a scholarship or support you in your individual application.

-For the top international students, the ParisTech schools can request an Eiffel Scholarship from the French government.
+For top international students, the ParisTech schools can request an Eiffel Scholarship from the French government.

 Bursaries can also be awarded by their home universities as part of the FITEC programs (BRAFITEC for Brazil, ARFITEC for Argentina, MEXFITEC for Mexico) or specific programs in the field of agronomy (BRAFAGRI for Brazil and ARFAGRI for Argentina) for Latin America.

-Brazilian students must apply directly to CAPES for the bursary, specifying the relevant programme (BRAFITEC or BRAFAGRI).
+Brazilian students must apply directly to CAPES for the bursary, specifying the relevant program (BRAFITEC or BRAFAGRI).